aibasel-teaching/krummstab/README.md

 Depending on the general settings of the shared config file, different command line options may be mandatory.
-The `help` option provides information about the script, its subcommands (currently `init`, `collect`, `combine` and `send`), and their parameters.
+The `help` option provides information about the script, its subcommands (currently `init`, `collect`, `combine`, `send` and `summarize`), and their parameters.
 Once you have completed the one-time setup below, you'll be able to access the help via:
 ```
 krummstab -h
 krummstab <subcommand> -h